hamcrest/OCHamcrest/README.md

 they're most commonly used for writing unit tests that are expressive and flexible.

-OCHamcrest can be used for either Mac and iOS development with:
+OCHamcrest can be used for either iOS or OS X development with:

 * OCUnit (SenTestingKit) built in to Xcode
 * Google Toolbox for Mac (GTM)